 Con: There’s the Potential for Significant Debt

-It is important to note that regardless of your financing product (whether it be a loan, business line of credit, or credit cards, to name a few examples), acquiring any sort of business debt is inherently risky.
+It’s important to note that regardless of your financing product, acquiring any sort of business debt is inherently risky.

 Generally, you should only apply for a loan if you believe you can repay your debt in full and on time.
 Otherwise, your business risks getting caught in a “cycle” of debt payments.
 This could be hard on your bank account and ultimately jeopardize your business’s future.